Youngstown State University: Campus

-Fedor Hall – Fedor Hall houses the Rich Center for Autism and Wee Care Day Care.

-Christman Dining Commons – Christman Dining Commons, YSU's only residential dining hall, is located in the Anne K. Christman Campus Green between Cafaro and Lyden Houses.

-Coffelt Hall – Coffelt Hall, also on the National Register of Historic Places, was constructed in 1933 and is home to the College of Graduate Studies.

-Ward Beecher Hall - Ward Beecher Hall houses the departments of Biology, Chemistry, and Physics and Astronomy.
+Ward Beecher Hall houses the departments of biology, chemistry, physics and astronomy.
 The five-story original unit was constructed in 1958, a major addition was built in 1967 and a small addition comprising chemical storerooms was completed in 1997.
-The building contains 31 laboratories, including a planetarium and greenhouse, nine classrooms, 53 faculty-research rooms and a conference/seminar room.
-Ward Beecher houses the university's planetarium, which opened in 1967 and was recently renovated.
-The $750,000 upgrade included new seats (145), a SciDome fulldome video projector from Spitz, Inc., as well as a Chronos star projector from GOTO.
-The star projector, which replicates the night sky onto the planetarium's 40-foot (12 m) diameter dome, cost $489,000.
+The building contains 31 laboratories, including a planetarium and greenhouse, nine classrooms, 53 faculty-research rooms, and a seminar room.
+Ward Beecher houses the university's planetarium, which opened in 1967 and includes a planetarium projector.

-The planetarium is the location of the introductory astronomy courses at YSU, which registers almost 1,000 students every year.
-It has housed over 500,000 students, as well as 750,000 visitors as of 2007.
-Organized shows are available for groups during the week, and scheduled shows available Friday and Saturday evenings (with shows geared toward younger audiences on Saturday afternoons).
-All shows are free of charge.
+Tod Hall houses the administrative offices of many university officials, including the president, provost, and the Board of Trustees, as well as the Offices of Assessment, Marketing Communications, Human Resources, and others.
+Other academic buildings on campus include Beeghly Hall, Coffelt Hall, Cushwa Hall, DeBartolo Hall, Fedor Hall, Cafaro Hall, Meshel Hall, Moser Hall, Silvestri Hall, Sweeney Hall, and Williamson Hall.

-Museums archives and historical collections
+Museums

 The McDonough Museum of Art is one of two art museums located in Youngstown, Ohio.
 The McDonough Museum of Art is closely affiliated with the university, acting as an outreach for the Department of Art.
 The 14,000 sq. ft. space serves as a showing facility for art students and faculty alike, as well as local and regional talents.

 The Butler Institute of American Art is located on Wick Avenue in Youngstown, Ohio.
 Falling directly on YSU's campus, it is the flagship art museum of the city.

-Archives and Special Collections

-Located on the fifth floor of Maag Library the Archives and Special Collections at Youngstown State is meant to preserve items with historical significance to the school, Youngstown and Mahoning County, Ohio as well as its rich history in the iron and steel industry, and the people that call it home.
-The Archives and Special Collections library is home to many rare and fragile books from the library's collection as well as items from Youngstown State University's history.

 Academics

-The university comprises the following colleges, as of the Spring 2022 academic reorganization:
+The university comprises seven undergraduate and graduate colleges: